IrfanBaqui/apijam/Labs/Core/Lab 1 API Design and Mediation/README.md

 7. The backend also requires an Authorization headers with the JWT and a version header.
 Let's add both the headers next.

     Click on the **+ Step** icon to the right in the request flow.
 From the list, click on the `Assign Message` policy.
-Name it **set-headers**.
+Name it **add-headers**.
 Then replace its configuration with the following:

     ```
     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>